 This pertains to the Kuensel’s report, Phuntsholing Police Detains Three for Throwing a Newborn, and the follow-up story on the most horrendous, shocking and inhuman act of recent times.

-As a long-time media practitioner, though, I wonder whether mentioning the designations or professions of the two men added anything to the story in terms of context or content.
+As a former long-time media executive, though, I wonder whether mentioning the designations or professions of the two men added anything to the story in terms of context or content.
 I strongly argue that they didn’t.
 Instead of starting off the story with, “Police have sent blood samples of the principal and teacher of Sertena School in Gakidling, Haa to Kolkata …”, the lead could have been simply, “Police have sent blood samples of the two men, involved in throwing a newborn, to Kolkata …”.
 The alleged crime is the focus here and a criminal, if proven, is a criminal.
 Their vocations or their place of work are inconsequential to the story.

 This leads me to think that your two stories have, inarguably, hurt the morale of teachers and principals across the country.
 My claim is based on the observation that Bhutanese people, in general, have the culture of internalizing their titles, official positions and professions – to the point that we often refer to a person with his/her respective designation – and not by the name.
 I am not saying that this is good or bad.
 The point that I am making here is that when a news report damns a school principal, over 700 principals and thousands of teachers around the country would be equally embarrassed for no fault of theirs.
 In fact, a timid and an indirect response, posted on Facebook by another school principal, reads, “Not all the principals and vice principals are rapists and baby-throwers.
 There are others who touch lives and make difference”.